Sorix/CloudCore/README.md

   CKContainer(identifier: cloudKitShareMetadata.containerIdentifier).add(acceptShareOperation)
 }
 ```

-Note that when a user accepts a share, the app does not receive a remote notification, and so it must specifically pull the shared record in.
+Note that when a user accepts a share, the app does not receive a remote notification of changes from iCloud, and so it must specifically pull the shared record in.

 3. Use a CloudCoreSharingController to configure a UICloudSharingController for presentation